 All of which begs the question, “why?”

 For example, on my personal search for greater health, I recognized that sometimes I eat to soothe my emotions even when I’m not aware of what I’m feeling.
-My body has a holistic intelligence that seeks balance to the point that when it perceives a neurological imbalance like emotional stress it will seek to balance it out by craving soothing foods, “soul” foods to manage my stress.
+My body has a holistic intelligence that seeks balance.
+When it perceives a neurological imbalance like emotional stress it will seek to balance it out by craving soothing foods to manage my stress.

 Many African Americans are soothing/suppressing their deep, unresolved hurts with sugary, fatty and salty foods otherwise known as “soul” foods.

 And western medicine can only provide temporary relief, pharmaceuticals and dieting, because it won’t acknowledge the root cause.

 I believe that only health-centered medicine, a medicine that heals our hearts, our minds as well as our bodies is needed to turn these numbers around.